What is the best healthy cooking oil? This is one of the most frequently asked questions in any of the low carb and keto groups that I belong to.

 - Recipes with Polyunsaturated Fats (Flaxseed, Walnut, Sesame, Pumpkin).
 These are the Do Not Heat oils.

-I highly recommend this book both as a reference book for the most healthy cooking oils and as a cookbook to learn how to use these oils.
+I highly recommend this book both as a reference book for the most healthy cooking oils and as a cookbook to learn how to use these healthy oils for cooking.